Hyperbole is Dead or Writing for Trust

 Your unique background and experience that ultimately forge your world-view make the difference.
 At the end of the day uniqueness is about subjectivity.

 You are not God and you should not even try to speak like you are all-knowing.
-Speak from your own perspective.

 Explain your personal viewpoint while encompassing as much “objective” insight as possible.
-Include data like statistics or survey results ideally.
-That’s far better.

 Fix things

-Everything else is a mere afterthought.
-Of course you need a clean site design for proper readability.
 Also think about text formatting, line breaks and white space in general when crafting content.

 You also need to write proper English as too many spelling and grammar errors will make you lose your credibility.
 These things can be handled by others though.

-User experience designers and blog editors can help.
-Nobody can replace the lack of personality and make your lies sound truthfully without cheating readers.
+On the flipside nobody can replace the lack of personality and make your lies sound truthfully without cheating readers.

 * Creative Commons image by Christian Scheja